robertdcurrier/argovis3D/README.md

 ## What it does

-* Built as Docker Stack with three containers
+* Built as Docker Stack
-* Retrieves binary and ascii vehicle data from vehicle servers
-* Processes binary and ascii data and creates feature collections
-* Creates plots for physical and biological sensors
-* Provides multiple overlays for piloting
-* Provides WindyTY animated loop current as landing page
+* 3D plotting of Argo float data
-* Can handle Slocum Gliders, WaveGliders and NavOcean sailing vessels
+* 3D plotting of Slocum and Seaglider data (rdc)
-* Uses John Kerfoot's gncutils to make GDAC-compliant NetCDF files
 * Rules the universe

 ## Feedback